 Maria also served as the Planning Chief and Administrator for the Connecticut-West Incident Management Team.
 Maria holds a Bachelor’s degree from Emerson College in Boston, MA.
 She is a Certified Emergency Manager (CEM) through the International Association of Emergency Managers and is a Certified Business Continuity Planner (CBCP) through Disaster Recovery Institute International.
 She is also a graduate and instructor of FEMA’s Professional Emergency Management Academy.

 Stephen M. Woods, CBCP

-Stephen M. Woods joined Yale University as Business Continuity Program Manager in 2013.
+Stephen M. Woods joined Yale University in 2013.
 He is responsible for developing plans and procedures to support business continuity planning and mitigation strategies at Yale.